scottdorman/gist-embed/README.md

 * You can put a single number like `"1"`, a range like `"2-5"`, single line numbers separated with commas like `"11,20"`, or a mix of both like `"2-5,11,10-14,20"`

 ###Change log

+####Version 1.2 (March 22, 2013)
+* **Breaking change**:
+  * Removed code elements with id attributes of `gist-` from being parsed.
+You must use `data-gist-id` and specify an integer specifying the id of your gist.
+  * Do not use `gist-` for the value of `data-gist-id`, only the value of the gist id is needed.
+  * Rewrote the data attribute names.
+Now all attributes are using a `data-gist-` namespace for all attributes.
+Please see example.html for options.

 ####Version 1.1 (March 20, 2013)
 * **Breaking change**: